ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 .. image:: /_static/odb_tutorial/worddav5ba9875ca3cea3da2cc480819dcabc34.png

 We used the **Wind Advanced Method** in our icon that enabled us to automatically define wind speed intervals and assign a nice palette to them.
-These settings work in a similar way to the `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon.
+These settings work in a similar way to the :ref:`Contouring <mcont_icon>` icon.
 Please note that our palette was automatically generated from a colour wheel by interpolating in clockwise direction between **Wind Advanced Colour Min Level Colour** and **Wind Advanced Colour Max Level Colour**.

 Fixing the Wind Speed Intervals